 There are several different things to look at when analyzing if a website is mobile-friendly.

 First, check for any critical errors in Google Search Console under the “mobile” section.
 Hopefully, there are no errors, but if there are, it will show you which pages have errors and what you can do about them.

 While Search Console will point out critical errors, it won’t show you pages with a poor user experience.
 As Google’s main goal is to please the user, having a quality user experience is crucial.

 Therefore, open your website on a smartphone and go through this checklist manually:

 If you need to make adjustments to your mobile version, be sure to do so now, as it will be more difficult later on.

-You may have noticed that some websites have an HTTP at the beginning of their URL, whereas others have an HTTPS.
+You may have noticed that some websites have an HTTP at the beginning of their URL.
+In contrast, others may have HTTPS.

 While this may seem like a very small difference, it actually can significantly impact your rankings.
-An HTTPS version means that your website is better secured against cyberattacks, and as Google’s goal is to create amazing user experiences, they don’t want to send users to risky websites.
+An HTTPS version means your website is better secured against cyberattacks.
+Since Google’s goal is to create amazing user experiences, they don’t want to send users to risky websites.